fireblade2534/UtilityCommandsV3Lite/README.md

 + Auto auth
 + Heal system

+## Commands
+Use ?help in game to get a list of commands

 ## Install
 1. Download repo
 2. Unzip the repo and move the files into %appdata%\Stormworks\data\missions\UtilityCommandsV3Lite